A Complementary Approach to Incorrectness Typing: Conclusion and Related Work

 \subsection{Related Work}

-\paragraph{Two-sided type systems} Of course, the most closely related work is the two-sided type systems of \cite{ramsay-walpole-popl2024}, on which our work is based.
-Compared to the systems in that paper, our system overcomes the three weaknesses listed in the introduction and in more detail in Remarks~\ref{rmk:comp-comparison-with-itpde}, \ref{rmk:left-rules-comparison-with-itpde} and \ref{rmk:soundness-comparison-with-itpde}.
-Thanks to the notion of relevance and the cut theorem for normal forms, we were able to prove soundness for all judgements, and not only those that satisfy the single-subject constraint.
+\paragraph{Two-sided type systems} Our work is based on two-sided type systems introduced in \cite{ramsay-walpole-popl2024}.
+Compared to the systems in that paper, our system overcomes the three weaknesses listed in Remarks~\ref{rmk:comp-comparison-with-itpde}, \ref{rmk:left-rules-comparison-with-itpde} and \ref{rmk:soundness-comparison-with-itpde}.
+Thanks to the notion of relevance and the cut theorem, we were able to prove soundness for all judgements, and not only those that satisfy the single-subject constraint.
 Our system contains both \rlnm{CompL} and \rlnm{CompR} and yet still enjoys both \emph{well-typed programs cannot go wrong} and \emph{ill-typed programs cannot evaluate}.
 Our system is made from a small number of well-motivated rules, with the key left rules of \cite{ramsay-walpole-popl2024} all derivable.
 Moreover, our \rlnm{Match} rule exploits the two-sidedness of the system and the general soundness result.
 However, we don't consider type inference.

-\begin{added} By encoding atoms as unary constructors, the constrained type system of \cite[Section 6]{ramsay-walpole-popl2024} can handle the first two of Héberts examples, but not the third one.
-The third example is out of reach because, when typing an expression of shape $\matchtm{x}{\mid_{i=1}^k p_i \mapsto M_i}$, a type $A$ must be given that can be refuted for both of the branches simultaneously, since there is no capability to refute that a variable $x$ in the scrutinee can match any particular pattern.

-The system of \cite[Section 6]{ramsay-walpole-popl2024} could be extended with such a capability by adding e.g. an axiomatisation of the notion of type disjointness in the subtype system.
+\begin{added} By encoding atoms as unary constructors, the constrained type system of \cite[Section 6]{ramsay-walpole-popl2024} can handle the first two of Héberts examples, but not the third: when typing an expression of shape $\matchtm{x}{\mid_{i=1}^k p_i \mapsto M_i}$, a type $A$ must be given that can be refuted for both of the branches simultaneously, since there is no capability to refute that a variable $x$ in the scrutinee can match any particular pattern.
+Their system could be extended with such a capability by adding e.g. a notion of type disjointness in the subtype system.
 This way, assuming a type $x:A$ would be sufficient to refute an assignment $x:B \types$ whenever $A$ and $B$ disjoint, which could be used to ignore a case in the match and thus derive a typing expressing the dependency of just a single branch.
 Currently, the system of \cite[Section 6]{ramsay-walpole-popl2024} only allows reasoning about type disjointness for concrete values, but not for variables.
 With this extension, their system would be able to verify the third example. \end{added}